Dalat City - Flowers, Food and Crazy Mazes

 A couple of tips for the maze bar:

 The bar downstairs is open all day but the upper level bar (when you complete the maze) only serves drinks from 9pm onwards.
-The whole thing is open until midnight when they will then run a shuttle bus to the backpacker club - The Six Floor Bar.
+The whole thing is open until midnight when they will then run a shuttle bus to the backpacker night club and late night bar - The Six Floor Bar.

 If you do not like enclosed spaces, or have arrived earlier than 9pm and completed the maze, there is a quick way from the upper bar back to the entrance and lower bar.
 From the entrance just go up the stairs rather than down to the basement, you can then just go up one more floor to the bar.
 From the upper bar just do the reverse and spiral back down.